Erris Head: Special Area of Conservation

 Erris Head has been designated a Special Area of Conservation (SAC) under the European Union's Habitats Directive.

 This dry heath supports juniper, bearberry, crowberry and heather.
-There are wet flushes and areas of wet heath, and here grow blunt-flowered rush, three species of sundew and the rare marsh heleborine orchid.
+There are wet flushes and areas of wet heath, and here grow blunt-flowered rush, three species of sundew and the rare marsh helleborine orchid.

 Seabirds nest on the cliffs, with fulmars and great black-backed gulls being most numerous, and peregrine falcons and choughs also breed here.
 In winter, barnacle geese feed on the grasslands above the cliff.
 Irish hares and common frogs occur on the headland, and grey seals can often be seen at the foot of the cliffs.

 Marine reserve

+A section of sea, stretching 200 m from the base of the cliffs, is included in the conservation site.
+It was included because it is used by the seabirds nesting on the cliffs at Erris Head.